PowerMemes! Meme-Sized Perspective

-Fritz explains why this story is ridiculous, and The Blind Men need some smart consulting!
+Robert Fritz explains why this interesting story is really ridiculous, and The Blind Men need some smart consulting!

 click the >> symbol (upper right corner ... then "Current View" to enlarge on screen or print